Adrian Carton de Wiart: Background

-Carton de Wiart was born into an aristocratic family in Brussels, on 5 May 1880, eldest son of Léon Constant Ghislain Carton de Wiart (1854–1915) and Ernestine Wenzig (1860–1886).
-By his contemporaries, he was widely believed to be an illegitimate son of King Leopold II of the Belgians.
-He spent his early days in Belgium and in England.
-The 'loss of his mother' when he was six prompted his father to move the family to Cairo so his father could practise at Egypt's mixed courts.
-It was widely assumed by biographers that his mother had died in 1886; however, his parents had in fact divorced in that year and his mother remarried Demosthenes Gregory Cuppa later in 1886.
-His father was a lawyer and magistrate, as well as a director of the Cairo Electric Railways and Heliopolis Oases Company and was well connected in Egyptian governmental circles.
+Carton de Wiart was born into an aristocratic family in Brussels, on 5 May 1880, as the eldest son of Léon Constant Ghislain Carton de Wiart (1854–1915), a lawyer and magistrate, and Ernestine Wenzig (1860–1943), although at the time he was widely believed to be an illegitimate son of King Leopold II of the Belgians.
+He spent his early days in Belgium and in England; the 'loss of his mother' when he was six prompted his father to move the family to Cairo so his father could practice at Egypt's mixed courts.
+This led early biographers to assume that his mother had died in 1886; however, in later research it was established that his parents had in fact divorced in that year and that his mother remarried Demosthenes Gregory Cuppa later in 1886.
+In his position as a lawyer, magistrate and a director of the Cairo Electric Railways and Heliopolis Oases Company, his father was well connected in Egyptian governmental circles.
 Adrian Carton de Wiart learned to speak Arabic.

 Carton de Wiart was a Roman Catholic.
 In 1891, his English stepmother sent him to a boarding school in England, the Roman Catholic Oratory School, founded by John Henry Newman.
-From there, he went to Balliol College, Oxford, but left to join the British Army at the time of the Second Boer War around 1899, where he entered under the false name of "Trooper Carton", claiming to be 25 years old.
-His real age was no more than 20.
+From there, he went to Balliol College, Oxford, but left around 1899, just before or during the Second Boer War, to join the British Army.
+He falsified his name and age, signing up as "Trooper Carton" in Paget's Horse and claiming to be 25 years old where his actual age was no more than 20.

 Second Boer War

 Carton de Wiart was wounded in the stomach and groin in South Africa early in the Second Boer War and was invalided home.
-His father was furious when he learned his son had abandoned his studies, but allowed his son to remain in the army.
+His father was furious when he learned his son had abandoned his studies, but allowed him to remain in the army.
 After another brief period at Oxford, where Aubrey Herbert was among his friends, he was given a commission in the Second Imperial Light Horse.
 He saw action in South Africa again, and on 14 September 1901 was given a regular commission as a second lieutenant in the 4th Dragoon Guards.
 Carton de Wiart was transferred to India in 1902.
 He enjoyed sports, especially shooting and pig sticking.